Natural-Goldfish/SimpsonGenerator/README.md

 - **Optimizer**</br></br>
 I used _Adam optimizer_ with the β1 and β2 of default values. _Learning rate : 2e-4_</br></br>
 - **Data Argumentation**</br></br>
 I performed data argumentation to make model more stable and to complement the small dataset.
-Techniques applied here are _resize_, _normalization_, _horizontal flip with random probability_.
+Techniques applied here are _horizontal flip with random probability_, _resize_ and  _normalization_, .
 </br></br>

 # Train